SaveToDB Edition Comparison

 Saving data to CSV, HTML, and SQL INSERT

-Advanced UI features with no coding
+Advanced UI Features with No Coding

-The Reports tab to create interactive reports9+
+The Reports tab to create interactive reports

 The ribbon Query List to switch queries